President, Karen Lewis

 Member at Large, Trudy Freer

 Trudy Freer recently retired from Houston ISD as Manager of the Title III grant for the Multilingual Department.
-She has served as an Adjunct Professor with the University of St. Thomas as well as with the University of Houston Downtown.
+She has served as an Adjunct Professor at the University of St. Thomas as well as with the University of Houston Downtown.
 Her professional experience has included elementary and secondary bilingual/ESL/SSL education in six different states.
 Her goal in working with the TESOL board is to bring quality professional development opportunities for elementary and secondary teachers.
 Trudy’s interests include sheltered instruction, emergent literacy, and children’s literature.
 She is currently pursuing her doctorate at Texas A&M University.

 Member at Large, Tracy Schmidt (No Photo or Bio Available)